-Ten years ago, I picked up my license, walked out of my employer’s office midday, and never looked back.
+Over a decade ago, I picked up my license, walked out of my employer’s office midday, and never looked back.
 I don’t regret it.
 What I do regret is not noticing the red flags sooner.
-Working in a toxic office is not something that every hygienist will encounter in their careers, but many will.
+Working in a toxic office is not something every hygienist will encounter in their careers, but many will.
 So, here is a discussion of some things to be on the lookout for when interviewing at a prospective practice.

 Appointment Times

 Before taking a position, it is always a good idea to ask to look at the practice’s patient schedule.
-Be sure to view several days, weeks, and even months if you can.
-Look for things like big gaps in the schedule, as well as how long between appointments patients are scheduled, and how many last-minute add-ins there are.
+Be sure to view several days, weeks, and even months if possible.
+Look for big gaps in the schedule, how long between appointments patients are scheduled, and how many last-minute add-ins there are.
 And, of course, be sure to look for how much time is given for each type of appointment.

 Are prophylaxis appointments 30 minutes?
 An hour?
-How about nonsurgical periodontal therapy/SRP?
-Are hygienists asked to do two (or even four) quads of nonsurgical periodontal therapy in the same time as a prophy?
+How about non-surgical periodontal therapy?
+Are hygienists asked to do two (or even four) quads of non-surgical periodontal therapy in the same time that is allotted for a prophy?
 Looking at what is expected ahead of time can be very helpful in avoiding a stressful situation later.
 If the appointment times are short, find out if the office plans to have a hygiene assistant working alongside you.

 Asking dental hygienists to clock out between patients is in violation of the Fair Labor Standards Act (FLSA).
 The U.S. Department of Labor is very clear on this point, but many dental offices still try to enforce this practice.

-Sometimes it happens that a patient gets put on the schedule for a routine prophylaxis but should have been scheduled for a periodontal maintenance procedure or SRP.
-It happens; no scheduling department is perfect.
-That said, if it starts to look like a regular occurrence, something might be amiss.
+Sometimes, a patient is scheduled for a routine prophylaxis but should have been scheduled for a periodontal maintenance procedure or non-surgical periodontal therapy.
+It happens – no scheduling department is perfect.
+That said, something might be amiss if it starts to look like a regular occurrence.

 Some offices may not be aware that there are newer CDT codes for treating patients with gingivitis (D4346).
-This code is to be used when scaling “in the presence of generalized moderate or severe gingival inflammation.”
-The ADA offers a very clear decision tree (scroll to second page of document) that can help clinicians know what code is most appropriate for the type of cleaning being done.
+This CDT procedure code is to be used when scaling “in the presence of generalized moderate or severe gingival inflammation.”2 The American Dental Association offers a very clear decision tree (scroll to the second page of the document) that can help clinicians know what code is most appropriate for the type of treatment cleaning being given.2

 Culture

 Ask why they are hiring.
-Sometimes it’s as simple as the practice is growing and in need of another RDH.
-Other times, you find out there are personality conflicts (that may persist when you join the staff).
+Sometimes, it’s as simple as the practice is growing and in need of another hygienist.
+Other times, you find out there are personality conflicts that may persist when you join the staff.
 Listen for professionalism in the doctor/office manager’s answers.
 If you hear a lot of personal opinions of their previous employees, you may want to think twice about signing up for the job.
 Remember, an interview is for you as much as it is for them.

 Look around the office.
 Usually, an interview includes an office tour.
 How organized are the operatories?
 Do things appear to be well-stocked?